Futur-Tech/futur-tech-zabbix-docker/README.md

-# Zabbix Postfix Virtualmin
+# Zabbix Monitoring Docker
-Zabbix template for Virtualmin
+Zabbix template for Docker.

+The only difference with the official template is:
+- Use of Active Agent
+- deploy.sh to setup proper permission for **Zabbix Agent 2**

-Works for Zabbix 5.x Active Agent
+Works for Zabbix 5.x Active Agent 2

 ## Deploy Commands